 - ½ cup (1 stick) unsalted butter, softened to room temperature

 - 1 egg

-- Add flour, cocoa, and salt to butter and mix until just combined.
+- Add flour, cocoa, and salt and mix until just combined.

-- Cover dough with plastic wrap and chill for 30 minutes to an hour.
+- Cover dough and chill in the fridge for 30 minutes.

 - When dough has chilled, shape it into 1 inch balls.
 I like to use a small cookie scoop to make sure they're all evenly sized.

 - Roll each dough ball in powdered sugar until it's lightly coated.
 Place 1 inch apart on a lightly greased or parchment-lined cookie sheet (you can also use a Silpat or nonstick baking mat for this!)

 - Lightly press down on each cookie with your thumb to make an indent.

 - Bake cookies at 350° F for 8-10 minutes, until cookies have puffed up slightly and show small cracks along the surface.